asyncjs/async-website/_posts/2016-09-22-fishcotheque-2-of-2.md

 We'll post the fishcotheque online here for the world to see.

-This is part 1 of a 2 part series; the second event will be on September 22nd.
+This is part 2 of a 2 part series.